poojapathak0/vyra/CONTRIBUTING.md

-# Contributing to IntentLang
+# Contributing to Vyra

-Thank you for your interest in contributing to IntentLang!
+Thank you for your interest in contributing to Vyra!
 This document provides guidelines for contributing to the project.

 ## 🌟 Ways to Contribute

 - **Report Bugs**: Found a bug?
 Open an issue!
 - **Suggest Features**: Have an idea?
 We'd love to hear it!
-- **Write Documentation**: Help others learn IntentLang
+- **Write Documentation**: Help others learn Vyra
 - **Submit Code**: Fix bugs or implement features
 - **Create Examples**: Share cool programs you've written
-- **Spread the Word**: Tell others about IntentLang
+- **Spread the Word**: Tell others about Vyra

 ## 🚀 Getting Started